-Problem 1.1
+Problem 2.1

 Hosts A and B follow a connect/disconnect protocol that is supposed to use three-way handshakes as outlined in Section 5.3.2 of the book.
 Suppose host A sends a connection request to host B, which is (correctly) acknowledged by B, but A is not ready to actually send data yet, so it decides not to respond.
+(This would be a protocol violation, but we're imagining.)
 What would happen?
 What state do A and B think the connection is in?